Canon 5D Mark IV vs Panasonic G9

 |Panasonic GH4« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Panasonic GH4|

-Both the 5D Mark IV and the G9 are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the G9 are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the G9 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 5D Mark IV vs Panasonic G9

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark IV: